 You can easily gauge how investors feel about global events, identify when markets are in a bull or bear phase, and make crucial international comparisons – essential for when you want to build a globally diverse portfolio.

-With many indices reaching multiple record highs over the last two years and outperforming some funds that had been carefully selected by fund managers, many people wanted to actually invest in an index rather than just use it as a benchmark.
+With many indices reaching both record highs and record lows over the last half a decade or so while outperforming some funds that had been carefully selected by fund managers, many people have wanted to invest in an index rather than just use it as a benchmark.

 The history of the index